bloominstituteoftechnology/node-db-challenge/Review.md

 `RDBMS- Relational Database Management System`
 `SQL - Structure query language`

-`The difference between RDBMS and SQL is that RDBMS is a framework for storing data relationally and that SQL is an ANSI and ISO standard for the SQL programming paradigm used to create, read, change, or delete data in databases.`
+`The difference between RDBMS and SQL is that RDBMS is a framework for storing data relationally and that SQL is an ANSI and ISO standard for the SQL programming paradigm used to create, read, change, or delete data in relational databases.`

 1. Why do tables need a `primary key`?